LEARNAcademy/syllabus/rails/controllers-routes-views.md

 <ul>
   <li>Guac 'n' Roll Nachos</li>
   <li>Nachosaurus Rex</li>
-  <li>Cho Checking</li>
+  <li>Cho Cho Checking</li>
 </ul>
 ```

-With our two pages in place we can manually change the URL to see our different pages appear.
+With our two pages in place we can manually change the URL to see the different pages appear.

 One more to go!

 ### Adding a Third Page

-This process is exactly the same as adding the second page and we will follow the same workflow.
+Adding the third page follows the same process as the first and second.
 First we will add the controller method for our hours page.

 **app/controllers/page_controller.rb**